Inhale deeply through your nose, filling your lungs completely.

 Apart from creating more stability and balance in your daily life, taking the time to focus on your breath helps you to live in the moment.
-With your next stretching routine, try to focus on your respiration and to keep it consistent the whole time.
+With your next stretching routine, try to focus on your respiration and keep it consistent the whole time.

 You can be breathing wrong.

-As our society as become a lot more computer-focused and we spend our days hunched over our desks, our breathing takes a toll.
+As our society has become a lot more computer-focused and we spend our days hunched over our desks, our breathing takes a toll.
 Poor posture prevents our lungs from expanding the way they should, to the point where our lung capacity is 30% less efficient!

-It may feel like you're breathing deeply when your shoulders creep towards your ears, but you are limiting the amount of air you take in.
+It may feel like you’re breathing deeply when your shoulders creep toward your ears, but you are limiting the amount of air you take in.
 The muscles around your lungs are designed to pull down and expand out, not upwards.

 By using proper posture, we can significantly improve the quality of our oxygen intake and gain more energy and focus in the process.